alicekalemba/Python_data_analytics_cheat_sheet/README.md

 #### enumerate()
 [Official Docs](https://www.w3schools.com/python/ref_func_enumerate.asp)

-The enumerate function is among then inbuilt function that adds a counter to an iterableand returns an iterator(turple) in the format `index, element`
+The enumerate function is among then inbuilt functions that adds a counter to an iterable and returns an iterator(turple) in the format `index, element`

 _Example 1_
 ```fruits = ["apple", "banana", "cherry"]